isaach1003/software-new-nember-challenge/README.md

 Contact: discord: ih11, email: isaacjhumphries@gmail.com, github: isaach1003

 ### Required Software
-Below are the required software, as well as the versions of them used in the project.
+Below are the required software, as well as the versions of them used in the project.</b>
 Python (3.13), pandas (2.3.3), numpy (2.3.4)

 ### Purpose & Use